CicadaCinema/debt_app/README.md

 # debt_app

-Manage finances in a small, trusted group setting
+Manage personal finances with ease.

 ## Note on releases:
 **debt_app** is compiled for the following targets: